moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 * Infrastructure: Provide customers an infrastructure consisting of virtual storage and computing resources.

 * Platform: Platform layer provides to a cloud-computing customer what an operating system provides to application developers, namely the means to easily develop and deploy applications that need to run in a cloud.
-Amazon S3 storage system is offered to the application developer in the form of an API allowing (locally created) ﬁles to be organized and stored in buckets.
+Amazon S3 storage system is offered to the application developer in the form of an API allowing (locally created) files to be organized and stored in buckets.

 * Application: Actual applications run in this layer and are offered to users for further customization. (text processors, spreadsheet applications, presentation applications, and so on).
 Applications are again executed in the vendor’s cloud.